jeremiahsnapp/dev-lxc/README.md

     dev-lxc run_command 'be|fe' 'chef-server-ctl reconfigure'

+#### Make a snapshot of the servers

+Snapshot the servers to save the changes to the servers in custom base containers.

+    dev-lxc halt
+	dev-lxc snapshot

+Now the servers can be destroyed and recreated with the same changes captured at the time of the snapshot.

+    dev-lxc destroy
+	dev-lxc up

 #### Destroy cluster

-Use the following command to destroy the cluster's servers and also destroy their unique and shared base containers if you want to build them from scratch.
+Use the following command to destroy the cluster's servers and also destroy their custom, unique and shared base containers if you want to build them from scratch.

-    dev-lxc destroy -u -s
+    dev-lxc destroy -c -u -s

 #### Use commands against specific servers
 You can also run most of these commands against a set of servers by specifying a regular expression